 I’ll follow Jesus, but don’t talk to me about my money.
 I work hard for that money.

 I’ll follow Jesus but don’t tell me to abstain from these sexual desires.
 I can’t help the fact that I have these desires.
 Don’t ask me to abstain, to tell myself no.

 I’m a follower of Jesus, but that won’t stop me from getting what I want.
 So it’s this customized Christianity that says, Well, I follow Jesus, but only in the areas that are comfortable, only in the areas that I agree with.
-I’m a Christian but I’m not all in.
+You claim to be a Christian but you are not all in.

-Well, then you’re not a Christian.
+If that’s your stance, I need to tell you that you’re not a Christian.
 You’re just a fan.
 There is not an option of selective commitment.
-It’s not a possibility.
+It’s impossible.
 There is no bargaining.
 When you decide to become a follower of Christ, you’ve got to go all in.
 And fans, they don’t like the idea of going all in.
 They’re not wild about having to make sacrifices, or about having to deny themselves of something they desire or crave.

-But if you’ve answered why you’re here, then it will be pretty easy to figure out if you’re all in.
-If you weren’t here for the right reasons, chances are you won’t be willing to go all in.
+But if you’ve truthfully answered why you’re here, then it is pretty easy to figure out if you’re all in.
+If you are not here for the right reasons, chances are you won’t be willing to go all in.

 Finally we need to know Have You Made It Your Own?

-Many of us started going to church because of a parent.
+Many of us started going to church because our parents dragged us to church.
 Mom made you.
-Dad said you had to.
-There wasn’t an option.
+Dad said you had to until you were 18.
+This isn’t an option, and it just kind of stuck.
 Or maybe you started coming because of a boyfriend or girlfriend, or a spouse.
 You came because they like it when your here.
 You came because it appeases them.